Logo Voyage

 By plane

-[edit]2 Van Ferit Melen Airport (VAN IATA) is just 5 km from the centre, in the southwestern suburbs.
+3 Van Ferit Melen Airport Van Ferit Melen Airport on Wikipedia (VAN IATA) is just 5 km from the centre, in the southwestern suburbs.
 It has daily flights from Istanbul (IST and SAW), Ankara, Adana and Izmir.

-Outside the airport there are taxis to the city, but you can also walk to the main road where dolmuses take you to the city much more cheaply.
-A bus run by the municipality serves the security entrance to the airport (past the taxis and towards the main road).
+Taxis wait outside Arrivals, but you can also walk to the main road where dolmuşes take you to the city much cheaper.
+A city bus serves the security entrance to the airport, past the taxis and towards the main road.

-To get to the airport from the city centre, dolmuşes marked Hava Alanı leave from near Hotel Akdamar (Kazım Karabekir Cd), and take about 15 minutes.
+From city centre, dolmuşes marked Hava Alanı leave from near Hotel Akdamar (Kazım Karabekir Cd), and take 15 minutes.

 By boat